Sydenham Palace, 1 Lower Ford Street

 18671971SYDENHAM PALACE HOTEL

 Sydenham Palace The original Sydenham Palace was in fact the Crystal Palace, in Sydenham, London.
 It was commissioned by Prince Albert to house the international exhibition of 1851 and was designed by Sir Joseph Paxton.
 It was destroyed by fire in 1936.
-This pub is thought to have been built as a railway hotel at some time when there were plans to drive a railway through the city centre.
+This pub has been thought by some to have been built as a railway hotel at some time when there were plans to drive a railway through the city centre, but no evidence has yet been found for that.
 When Robert Higgitt took the license of the Rose and Crown in the Burges in November 1864, he soon changed the name to the Crystal Palace.
 In July 1866 the Coventry Standard reported Higgitt's plan for "a house and liquor vaults in Lower Ford Street".
 In April the following year he was advertising in the Coventry Herald that "IF YOU WANT TO SPEND A HAPPY HOUR, GO TO THE SYDENHAM PALACE HOTEL, LOWER FORD STREET."
 Some time in the palace's early years the great tightrope walker Blondin visited Coventry and "gave an exciting exhibition, walking from the top of the Sydenham Palace to the fields behind the Blue Pig in Gosford Street".
 For nearly its first three decades it was also advertised as the SYDENHAM PALACE MUSIC HALL.
 In 1891 it became a music hall, which meant that it combined drinking with entertainment.
 It was occupied for one week by the 'Tichborne Claimant' Arthur Orton, who talked to packed audiences about his claim to be Sir Roger Tichborne, heir of the Tichborne estate.
 The real Sir Roger's predecessor had attended the Roman Catholic school in Radford and married Miss Petre of Whitley Abbey at St Osburg's church.
 From 1921 to 1927 the pub advertised that it was the headquarters of the Godiva Harriers and also the Fur and Feather Society, which sounds like a hunting club to me.
 It closed in 1971, with plans for demolition being drawn up in October 1972 and a plan for a Bingo Club on the site.
-By June 1973 it had been demolished and work begun on the new bingo club, thus we lost what was perhaps the grandest of Coventry pubs.
+By June 1973 it had been demolished and work begun on the new bingo club, thus we lost what was perhaps the grandest of Coventry's pubs.
 The licensees for 1879 and 1881 are interesting.
 The first, Peter Walker, was from Ayr in Scotland and owned breweries in Warrington and Burton-on-Trent.
 His son, the second Peter Walker, bought the Willow Brewery in Wrexham and it rapidly expanded.
 In 1882 he moved his brewing empire to Burton-on-Trent and the only link to Wales after that was the use of a Welsh goat as a trade mark.
 It looks as though at this time Peter Walker was using the Sydenham Palace as a depot for his Wrexham beers.
 By the way, this has nothing to do with the Wrexham Lager brewery.

 LICENSEES: